Force

-The word force is used with three distinct meanings:
+The word force is used with three different meanings:

-- Argument from or by force, S. Threat -Promise
+1. Argument from or by force, see threat -promise

-The graduated concept of force of an argument exists in opposition to the binary notion of valid or invalid argumentation.
-An argument is strong (or weak) either in itself or relative to another argument.
-This force is evaluated according to different criteria.
+The graded concept of the strength of an argument contrasts with the binary notion of valid or invalid argumentation.
+An argument is strong (or weak) either in itself or in relation to another argument.
+This strength is evaluated according to different criteria.

 1. Inherent strength of an argument scheme

 In scientific fields, to be strong an argument must first of all be valid.
-That is to say that it must develop according to a method which is accepted in the given scientific field.
-Yet, an argument can be valid and not so strong, that is to say, really relevant and interesting for the discussion of such and such hypothesis.
+That is, it must be developed according to a method that is accepted in the given scientific field.

-From a philosophical point of view, one might consider that some argument schemes are by nature stronger than others.
+From a philosophical point of view, one might consider that some argument schemes are inherently stronger than others.
 The strength of an argument is thus determined on the basis of ontology.
-An adept of moral realism will consider that an argument based on the nature of things and their definition is stronger than a pragmatic argument; a practical mind will think the opposite.
+An adept of moral realism will consider that an argument based on the nature and definition of things is stronger than a pragmatic argument; a practical mind will think the opposite.

 2. Strength and effectiveness

-In relation to a goal such as persuasion, the strongest argument will be the most efficient, the argument that most quickly achieves the arguer’s goal, whether it be selling a product or electing a president.
-A degree of strength can be attributed to the argument on the basis of an impact study carried out on the relevant target population, S. Persuasion.
+With respect to a goal such as persuasion, the strongest argument will be the most efficient, the argument that most quickly achieves the arguer’s goal, whether it is selling a product or electing a president.
+A degree of strength can be assigned to the argument based on an impact study carried out on the relevant target population, S. Persuasion.

 3. Strength of an argument and acceptability by an audience